-for Liechtenstein on humanitarian grounds, for reasons of national interest, or because of international obligations.

-- 3) ETIAS travel authorisations shall be valid for three years, but not longer than the extent of validity of the travel document.
+- 1) If there are no specific indications or reasonable grounds for believing that the presence of the applicant in the Schengen area poses a risk of illegal migration or a risk to security or public health, the Migration and Passport Office shall issue the ETIAS travel authorisation. - 2) In exceptional circumstances, the Migration and Passport Office may issue an ETIAS travel authorisation with limited territorial validity for Liechtenstein on humanitarian grounds, for reasons of national interest, or because of international obligations. - 3) ETIAS travel authorisations shall be valid for three years, but not longer than the extent of validity of the travel document.
 They do not entitle the holder to entry. - 4) The Migration and Passport Office is responsible for annulling or revoking ETIAS travel authorisations that have already been issued.
 If an ETIAS travel authorisation is refused, annulled, or revoked, the Migration and Passport Office shall issue an order using a standard form.

-Article 71l152
+Article 71l157

-Registering and retrieving data in ETIAS 153
+Registering and retrieving data in ETIAS 158

-- 1) The following authorities may register and process data in ETIAS: - a) the Migration and Passport Office: when performing its duties as the ETIAS National Unit; - b) the National Police: for entering personal data in the ETIAS watchlist. - 2) The Migration and Passport Office and the National Police may request data from ETIAS to examine the requirements for entry and stay in Liechtenstein.154 - 3) For the purposes of prevention, detection, or investigation of terrorist offences or other serious criminal offences, the National Police may request ETIAS data from the central access point as referred to in Article 71n(c).
+- 1) The following authorities may register and process data in ETIAS: - a) the Migration and Passport Office: when performing its duties as the ETIAS National Unit; - b) the National Police: for entering personal data in the ETIAS watchlist. - 2) The following authorities or third parties may consult ETIAS data online:159 - a) the Migration and Passport Office: - 1. to examine the requirements for entry and stay in Liechtenstein; - 2. to examine visa applications and take the corresponding decisions in accordance with the Visa Code;